 I appreciated that fresh towels were available and filtered water.
 In addition, there were cups on the wall.

-Back off the dining area in the lobby, a pair of double doors lead out to a recreation area.
+Back off the dining area, there’s a pair of double doors leading out to a recreation area.
 There’s more than meets the eye with this swirl in the concrete.
 (It’s a splash pad.)

 I thought the pool area was pleasant and liked how it backed up to a wooded area.

-There was a bit of a water element on the far side of the pool.
+A fun water element was positioned on the far side of the pool.

 Towels are available at the pool, and there’s a place to dispose of them when you’re finished.

-When I went back around, someone had turned on the splash area for children.
+When I finished taking photos, I noticed someone had turned on the splash area for children.
 I thought this was a nice touch for the little ones.
 Parents can easily sit in the shade at one of the nearby tables.